101 responses to Ian Plimer's climate questions

 Posted on 9 May 2012 by John Cook

-The Australian Department of Climate Change and Energy Efficiency have put together a handy and recommended resource: Accurate Answers to Professor Plimer's 101 Climate Change Science Questions (direct link to 1.4Mb PDF).
+The Australian Department of Climate Change and Energy Efficiency have put together a handy and recommended resource: Accurate Answers to Professor Plimer's 101 Climate Change Science Questions.
 This is in response to Plimer's book How To Get Expelled From School, a compilation of climate misinformation targeted at school children.
 One section of the book features 101 questions that he suggests children ask their teachers.
 The DCCEE summarise it well:

 "Many of the questions and answers in Professor Plimer’s book are misleading and are based on inaccurate or selective interpretation of the science.
 The answers and comments provided in this document are intended to provide clear and accurate answers to Professor Plimer’s questions.
 The answers are based on up-to-date peer reviewed science, and have been reviewed by a number of Australian climate scientists."